8.10 Sign a page

 To enable signing for another user, the Owner or Administrator in the notebook must go to the User Management tab of the Notebook Settings page.
 There you will see a column labeled “Can Sign”.
 See below.

 Make sure you have the checkbox under the “Can Sign” column checked for each person in the notebook you want to have the ability to sign.
 These boxes can also be unchecked at any time to remove the option to sign.

 When a user with signing rights views a Page, the Tools menu will include a selection for Sign.

 Clicking on this link will produce a verification prompt requiring confirmation by the user.

 When the Page is signed, LabArchives performs a sophisticated test known as a "Hash Algorithm" which, in essence, produces an internal verification code for this Page.
 Each time the Page is viewed, LabArchives compares the Hash code to ensure that no changes have been made since the signing.
 At the top of the Page, you will see an indication that the Page has been signed, by whom, and on what date and time.

 Note: Once a Page has been signed, this cannot be reversed.

 Comments can be added to entries on a signed page since they are not considered to be part of the data.
 In addition, the revision history for entries and the entire page can be viewed.
 Those with sharing rights can share the page, or print the page.
+The entire page can be deleted but it can be recovered from the deleted items folder.
 No other actions can be taken on a signed page.